 Shell Jacket: Choose the lightest, most packable, waterproof shell that will still get the job done.
-Avoid extra pockets (one or two chest pockets is all you need), 3-layer Gore-Tex, and hanging linings.
+Avoid extra pockets (one or two chest pockets is perfect), 3-layer Gore-Tex, and hanging linings.
 Your hood should fit over your climbing helmet.
-Your shell should be sized to comfortably fit over your other base and mid-layers (minus your insulating layer).
+It should be sized to comfortably fit over your base and mid-layers (minus your insulating layer).